bbatsov/projectile/README.md

 -------------------|------------------------------------------------------------
 <kbd>C-c p f</kbd> | Display a list of all files in the project.
 With a prefix argument it will clear the cache first.
 <kbd>C-c p F</kbd> | Display a list of all files in all known projects.
+<kbd>C-c p g</kbd> | Display a list of all files at point in the project.
+With a prefix argument it will clear the cache first.
 <kbd>C-c p 4 f</kbd> | Jump to a project's file using completion and show it in another window.
+<kbd>C-c p 4 g</kbd> | Jump to a project's file based on context at point and show it in another window.
 <kbd>C-c p d</kbd> | Display a list of all directories in the project.
 With a prefix argument it will clear the cache first.
 <kbd>C-c p 4 d</kbd> | Switch to a project directory and show it in another window.
 <kbd>C-c p 4 a</kbd> | Switch between files with the same name but different extensions in other window.